OVERVIEW

 Reinforcing relaxation and diaphragmatic breathing.

-There are also many free meditations that can be found on YouTube and various other websites to promote stability, clarity, mood, motivation, relaxation and sleep.
+Youtube supports many free Mindful Meditation and Better Breathing videos to promote effective breathing techniques, as well as mood, motivation, relaxation, stability, clarity and sleep enhancement.
 The Canadian Lung Association does not endorse the use of any particular or specific website or channel for meditation and relaxation.
 Sites listed are suggestions only.

 TAKE ACTION